0%

 For a Just Mobility for All.

 Time to strategise!
-Join our conference!

-The conference will work without a flight taken.
-It will take place in person in Barcelona, with possibilities for online participation for parts of the program, and local hubs in India and Mexico.
+We had time to evaluate, discuss our strategies, and build relationships to empower, support and learn from each other.
+The conference worked without a flight taken.
+It took place in person in Barcelona, with possibilities for online participation for parts of the program, and local hubs in India and Mexico.

 Sheila speaking at Degrowth of Avation Conference 2019, @Christine Tyler / Stay Grounded